Munkkeli/hookstand/README.md

     if (response.success) {
       // ℹ️ Every action is provided with an Immer draft of the current state,
-      //    so it's properties can be modified directly state.isLoggedIn = true;
+      //    so its properties can be modified directly state.isLoggedIn = true;
     } else {
       state.error = 'invalid credentials';